WICG/scheduling-apis/spec/api.md

 <pre class='idl'>
   [Exposed=(Window,Worker)] interface TaskController : AbortController {
     constructor(optional TaskPriority priority = "user-visible");

+    [SameObject] readonly attribute AbortSignal signal;

     undefined setPriority(TaskPriority priority);
   };
 </pre>

+Issue: Note that this is different from the current implemenation (signal property), but I have a patch for this that works **if** this is what we want to do here.

 ### TaskSignal ### {#sec-api-task-signal}